 Effective June 18, 2007, the Company also assumed management of the two remaining existing restaurant locations owned by the California franchisees under management services agreements.
 One of these restaurants was managed under a management service agreement which provided that the Company manage the restaurant's operations in return for a monthly fixed management fee of approximately \$25,000 which is recorded in restaurant revenues.
-Because the Company is not the primary beneficiary of this restaurant's operations, in accordance with FASB Interpretation No. 46 (Revised December 2003) - Consolidation of Variable Interest Entities (FIN 46R), the financial results for this restaurant have not been consolidated in the results of operations of the Company.
-On July 16, 2007, the Company acquired the assets of this restaurant as described in Note 10 and all operating results will be consolidated from that date forward.
+Because the Company was not the primary beneficiary of this restaurant's operations, in accordance with FASB Interpretation No. 46 (Revised December 2003) - Consolidation of Variable Interest Entities (FIN 46R), the financial results for this restaurant were not consolidated in the results of operations of the Company while under management.
+On July 16, 2007, the Company acquired the assets of this restaurant and all operating results have been consolidated from that date forward.